Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 "Cooling skin to 10°C reduced nerve conduction velocity by 33%, with meaningful cooling effect below 13.6°C."

 That's the band the modern evidence points to - cold enough to deliver effective cooling, not so cold that the body fights back or the tissue gets injured.
 Standard ice and gel packs start far below this window; uncontrolled cryotherapy has even been clinically linked to peripheral nerve palsy.
-Kelvin was engineered to live inside the safe, effective range, and stay there for up to 40 minutes.
+Kelvin was engineered to live inside the safe, effective range, and stay there for 60+ minutes.

 • 33%